alexellis/growlab/README.md

 Before you get started with your build, send a PR to list yourself as a "lab technician".

 Bronze - assemble your `#growlab` using one of the recommend designs or customise it.
-Tweet a photo of your build.
+Tweet a photo of your build fully assembled.

-Silver - install the software and capture your first photo of your seeds in the soil.
-Tweet it using the seeds2 software, or copy the file to your computer and Tweet it from there.
+Silver - install the software and capture your first photo of your seed tray or pots.
+Tweet the photo.

-Gold - Wait until at least one of your seeds has germinated, and Tweet a second photo.
+Gold - Wait until at least one of your seeds has germinated and grown into a seedling - around 2-3cm in height.
+Tweet the photo taken by the timelapse software.

 Platinum - use the [phototimer](https://github.com/alexellis/phototimer) or seeds2 software to capture images over 14 days.
 Compile the images into a timelapse and upload it to YouTube.
 We recommend one photo every 10 minutes.
+Feel free to exclude any photos prior to the seeds germinating.
 Tweet a link to the video.

 ### Making your timelapse